jtothebell/picolovepotion/README.md

 ##### Differences/Known issues:

+ * shared sprite/map data is not working properly (celeste title screen is not displaying)
  * pget() does not work (will require an update to LovePotion or a very big refactor to graphics)
  * pal() and palt() also do not work (no pallette shifting)
  * some graphics not rendering properly